 Click to see a larger image of the standard player, with control buttons labeled and described in detail.

 The standard machine has eight controls for the basic operations for listening to a book.
-This machine is best for those who read mainly fiction.

 The advanced player